MicrosoftDocs/azure-docs/articles/network-watcher/network-watcher-alert-triggered-packet-capture.md

   |**Webhook**|[webhook url from function app]| This is the webhook url from the function app created in the previous steps.|

 > [!NOTE]
 > The TCP segments metric is not enabled by default.
-Learn more about how to enable additional metrics by visiting [Enable monitoring and diagnostics](../monitoring-and-diagnostics/insights-how-to-use-diagnostics.md)
+Learn more about how to enable additional metrics by visiting [Enable monitoring and diagnostics](../monitoring-and-diagnostics/insights-how-to-use-diagnostics.md).

 ## Review the results

-After the criteria for the alert triggers, a packet capture will be created.
-Navigate to your Network Watcher and click **Packet Capture**.
-From this page you can click the packet capture file link to download the packet capture
+After the criteria for the alert triggers, a packet capture is created.
+Go to your Network Watcher, and then select **Packet Capture**.
+On this page, you can select the packet capture file link to download the packet capture.

 ![view packet capture][functions14]

-If the capture file is stored locally, the capture file is retrieved by logging in to the virtual machine.
+If the capture file is stored locally, the capture file is retrieved by signing in to the virtual machine.

-For instructions about downloading files from Azure storage accounts, refer to [Get started with Azure Blob storage using .NET](../storage/storage-dotnet-how-to-use-blobs.md).
+For instructions about downloading files from Azure storage accounts, see to [Get started with Azure Blob storage using .NET](../storage/storage-dotnet-how-to-use-blobs.md).
 Another tool you can use is Storage Explorer.
-More information about Storage Explorer can be found here at the following link: [Storage Explorer](http://storageexplorer.com/).
+More information about Storage Explorer can be found here at [Storage Explorer](http://storageexplorer.com/).

 After your capture has been downloaded, you can view it by using any tool that can read a **.cap** file.
 Following are links to two of these tools: